 Find more tips on how to minimize distractions to achieve more in How to Minimize Distraction to Get Things Done

-But besides Egg Timer, you can find more time tracking apps here and pick one that fits yourself the best.
+You can find more time tracking apps here and pick one that works for you.

 You’re never get everything done in exactly the way you want.
 Trying to do so is being ineffective.